lelumees/flight-service/README.md

-# flight-service
+# Flight Service
-A simple flight service providing the shortest flight route based on airports IATA codes.
+A simple microservice providing the shortest route between two airports based on IATA codes, using a simplified Dijkstra algorithm to traverse the airline routes graph.